hop931/tech-portfolio/docs/projects.md

 title: Projects
 ---

+##Internships

+MasterCard (Summer 2018):
+• Create a self-service, self-hosted app for customers to have a way to setup basic alerting and monitoring for their applications deployed to Platform as a Service
+• Prep, and perform analysis on third-party dataset, and Mastercard data using Hadoop and Hive

+Johns Hopkins Applied Physics Lab (Summer 2017):
+• Implemented a program in C to boot a target application stored in one microprocessor to another via SpaceWire Remote Memory Access Protocol (RMAP)

 Embed any notable projects in this page.

 For example, my favorite project would be linked and I can even embed